thoughtspot/thoughtspot.github.io/_data-integrate/clients/install-odbc-windows.md

 9. Click **Finish**.

-If you need to make changes to the ODBC configuration later, you can [Change the ODBC Configuration on Windows]({{ site.baseurl }}/data-integrate/clients/change-odbc-windows.html#).
+## Configure the driver and test your connection

+Once installation is complete, you use the ODBC Administrator to configure the ODBC connection.

+ on your Windows workstation.
 For example, you may want to add a default schema or change the server IP address or the default database.
-You can also [add a new ODBC data source]({{ site.baseurl }}/data-integrate/clients/add-new-ODBC-source-windows.html).
-This capability supports connecting to multiple ThoughtSpot instances.

-## Test your ODBC connection
+It is recommended to add a default schema.
+If you don't specify a default schema, you will need to supply it every time you use the ODBC driver.

 At this point, you can test your ODBC connection to ThoughSpot.
 It is important to recall that the username/password you use belongs to a ThoughSpot application